storageddd/scrump.io/README.md

-# scrump.io
+# Scrump.io
-Scrump.io – planning poker inline
+Free planning poker online for agile [scrump.io](https://scrump.io).

+## Description
+Public repository for product support.
+You can create bug issues or suggestions for improvement here.